 It’s standard procedure to take anyone who sets the alarms off to one side for another screening.
-This could be with a wand scanner, a pat down or in some airports, a full body scan.
+This could be with a wand scanner, a pat-down or in some airports, a full-body scan.

-Is there any way I can prove I have a metal implant to get through security quicker and without a fuss?
+Is there anyway I can prove I have a metal implant to get through security quicker and without a fuss?

-There’s nothing to stop you carrying a note from your doctor explaining that you have metal implants, however, you would still be required to have a second scan if you were to set the alarms off.
+There’s nothing to stop you carrying a note from your doctor explaining that you have metal implants.
+However, you would still be required to have a second scan if you were to set the alarms off.

 What’s it like travelling with metal implants?

-“Of course, I don’t mind the security, I know it’s necessary and very important but it’s different every time.
-One airport will do an extra scan of my wife’s knee then let us through with no fuss, then other times, my wife has been taken off on her own to have more scans which has been intimidating and intrusive for her.”
+Of course, I don’t mind security.
+I know it’s necessary and very important but it’s different every time.
+One airport will do an extra scan of my wife’s knee then let us through with no fuss.
+Then other times, my wife has been taken off on her own to have more scans.
+This has been intimidating and intrusive for her.

-“The worst situation was when my wife was taken into a separate room by two female security officers and I wasn’t allowed into the room with them.
+The worst situation was when my wife was taken into a separate room by two female security officers.
+I wasn’t allowed into the room with them.
 They didn’t seem to listen to us when we explained that she had a metal knee and they kept us behind for around 10-15 minutes.”

-“If there was something secure that couldn’t be duplicated or forged, like a chip within the passport then this problem would be solved.”
+If there was something secure that couldn’t be duplicated or forged, like a chip within the passport then this problem would be solved.

 What’s the future for travelling with metal implants?